comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    various things).
 Finally, we have updated the parameterised `m` and `n` values to smaller ones, as this construction for `R` is numerically unstable.
+#.
+Exercise 2.10.
+Added a .conj() to the orthonormality test.